mydeveloperplanet/MyAICodingPlanet/explain-cron/README.md

 # Explain Cron Expression

 AI is very helpful in explaining cron expressions.
 In the example a cron expression for Spring Scheduling will be used.
+Important to notice is that Spring Scheduling cron expressions have an additional component to define the seconds.
+This is different from a regular crontab cron expression.

 An example of a cron expression is available in this [file](sources/cron-1.properties)